Holistic Utility Preference Learning for Listwise Alignment

 \textbf{Evaluation.} Our experiments use various metrics to evaluate the performance of different methods.

-\begin{itemize} \item \textbf{RM Win Rate:} we use a trained reward model, such as DeBERTa, to evaluate the win rate of the generated response compared to either the preferred response within the dataset or the SFT target, where the SFT target is the response produced by the SFT model. \item \textbf{GPT-4 based Win Rate:} we use GPT-4 to compare which of generated responses is more preferred, and evaluate the method's performance by calculating the win rate of response. \item \textbf{Open Benchmarks:} we evaluate different method on the UltraFeedback dataset using the AlpacaEval2.0 \citep{alpaca_eval} and MT-Bench \citep{DBLP:conf/nips/ZhengC00WZL0LXZ23} benchmarks.
-For the VLFeedback dataset, we use the MME \citep{fu2023mme}, MM-Bench \citep{liu2023mmbench}, and MMVet~\cite{Yu2023MMVetEL} benchmarks.
+\begin{itemize} \item \textbf{RM Win Rate:} we use a trained reward model, such as DeBERTa, to evaluate the win rate of the generated response compared to either the preferred response within the dataset or the SFT target, where the SFT target is the response produced by the SFT model. \item \textbf{GPT-4 based Win Rate:} we use GPT-4 to compare which of generated responses is more preferred, and measure performance by win rate of responses. \item \textbf{Open Benchmarks:} We evaluate different methods on the UltraFeedback dataset using AlpacaEval2.0~\cite{alpaca_eval} and MT-Bench~\cite{DBLP:conf/nips/ZhengC00WZL0LXZ23} benchmarks.
+For the VLFeedback dataset, we employ MME~\cite{fu2023mme}, MMBench~\cite{liu2023mmbench}, and MMVet~\cite{Yu2023MMVetEL} benchmarks.
 Additionally, we assess performance on general benchmarks including MMLU~\cite{hendryckstest2021}, GSM8K~\cite{cobbe2021gsm8k}, and TruthfulQA~\cite{lin2022truthfulqameasuringmodelsmimic}.

 \end{itemize}